isomerpages/csa-csro-licensing/_how-to/Cancel Licence.md

 ### Guide to Cancellation of Licence
-Licensee may download this <a>step-by-step guide</a> on licence cancellation process via GoBusiness Licensing.
+Licensee may refer to this <a href="https://www.gobusiness.gov.sg/dashboard-faqs/apply-new-licences/">step-by-step guide</a> on licence cancellation process via GoBusiness Licensing.